 Lik Simelum and his life-long survival story

 The region is of sub-tropical climate and Vanuatu is directly in the firing line of any storm that comes off the Pacific Ocean.
-Cyclones and Tsunamis are much more frequent than the volcanic eruptions or earthquakes that occur from the country sitting directly on top of the fault line of the Australian and Pacific tectonic plates.
-The location of the country means that natural disasters happen on a regular basis, and for Lik Simelum he saw his first one at the age of 11.
+Cyclones and Tsunamis are much more frequent than volcanic eruptions or earthquakes that occur from the country sitting directly on top of the fault line of the Australian and Pacific tectonic plates.
+The location of the country means that natural disasters happen regularly, and for Lik Simelum he saw his first one at the age of 11.

-In December 1950, a serious of tremors caused the Benbow volcano on the island of Ambrym to erupt and spew out ash and toxic clouds for almost an entire year.
-The situation got so bad that call the crops were smothered and died, and the drinking water became contaminated.
-Eventually a joint British and French led effort came to the island to evacuate the residents to the nearby island of Epi.
+In December 1950, a series of tremors caused the Benbow volcano on the island of Ambrym to erupt and spew out ash and toxic clouds for almost an entire year.
+The situation got so bad that the crops were smothered and died, and the drinking water became contaminated.
+Eventually, a joint British and French-led effort came to the island to evacuate the residents to the nearby island of Epi.

-After being on the new island for less than a year, a huge cyclone hit the region and sank four ships and killed several people.
-The winds missed Simelum and his family but triggered a landslide that torn through the middle of his home, an event that killed his father and brother.
-His mother managed to survive the landslide by climbing onto the rafters of their house but was still hit by debris and broke her back.
+After being on the new island for less than a year, a huge cyclone hit the region, sank four ships, and killed several people.
+The winds missed Simelum and his family but triggered a landslide that tore through the middle of his home, an event that killed his father and brother.
+His mother managed to survive the landslide by climbing onto the rafters of their house but was still hit by debris which broke her back.

 The next major disaster came in October 2009 when a 7.7 magnitude earthquake hit the country.
 Simelum was told his village was about to be wiped out by a tidal wave with only minutes of notice, so he and the other villagers ran up a nearby hill, only to find out the wave never materialized.
 They didn’t go by unscathed from the earthquake, with numerous buildings collapsing and trees and mudslides blocking roads.

 The last major storm was cyclone Pam which hit in 2015 and brought winds of 280km/h to the country.
-There were 24 confirmed deaths from the storm but Simelum was yet again untouched by mother nature.
+There were 24 confirmed deaths from the storm but Simelum was yet again untouched by Mother Nature.
 Cyclone Pam destroyed most of his kitchen but otherwise left him untouched, something he puts down to pure luck.
-There was $692 million USD of damage done to the countries that were effected by the cyclone, with only about $300 of that done to Simelums house.
+There was $692 million USD of damage done to the countries that were affected by the cyclone, with only about $300 of that done to Simelum house.